Variable-length quantity: Sign bit

 Negative numbers can be handled using a sign bit, which only needs to be present in the first octet.

 In the data format for Unreal Packages used by the Unreal Engine, a variable-length quantity scheme called Compact Indices is used.
 The only difference in this encoding is that the first VLQ octet has the sixth bit reserved to indicate whether the encoded integer is positive or negative.
 Any consecutive VLQ octet follows the general structure.

 If A is 0, then this is the last VLQ octet of the integer.
 If A is 1, then another VLQ octet follows.

 If B is 0, then the VLQ represents a positive integer.
 If B is 1, then the VLQ represents a negative number.

 C is the number chunk being encoded, and n is the position of the VLQ octet where C0 is the least significant.
 The VLQ octets are arranged least significant first in a stream.

 Zigzag encoding

 An alternative way to encode negative numbers is to use the least significant bit for sign.
 This is notably done for Google Protocol Buffers, and is known as a zigzag encoding for signed integers.
 One can encode the numbers so that encoded 0 corresponds to 0, 1 to −1, 10 to 1, 11 to −2, 100 to 2, etc.: counting up alternates between nonnegative (starting at 0) and negative (since each step changes the least-significant bit, hence the sign), whence the name "zigzag encoding".
 Concretely, transform the integer as (n << 1) ^ (n >> k - 1) for fixed k-bit integers.
+This has the effect of: